Skin Cancer Treatment

 About Cosmetic Surgeons of Michigan, PC

-Collectively, board certified cosmetic surgeons Dr. Goffas and Dr. Bill have served patients in the metro Detroit area for over 20 years.
-They would be happy to discuss questions you may have about skin cancer treatment, and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
-To schedule a personal consultation with Dr. Goffas or Dr. Bill, contact us online or call (586) 773-6900.
+Board certified cosmetic surgeon Dr. Goffas has served patients in the metro Detroit area for over 15 years.
+He would be happy to discuss questions you may have aboutskin cancer treatment, and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
+To schedule a personal consultation with Dr. Goffas, contact us online or call (586) 773-6900.